MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/office-365-vpn-split-tunnel.md

 - Are able to have required security elements provided in the service rather than inline on the network
 - Account for around 70-80% of the volume of traffic to the Office 365 service

-Microsoft can also commit that **Optimize** endpoints for Office 365 will not change until at least **June 30 2020**, allowing customers to focus on other challenges rather than maintaining the configuration once initially implemented.

 This tightly scoped set of endpoints can be split out of the forced VPN tunnel and sent securely and directly to the Office 365 service via the user's local interface.
 This is known as **split tunnelling**.

 Security elements such as DLP, AV protection, authentication and access control can all be delivered much more efficiently against these endpoints at different layers within the service.
 As we also divert the bulk of the traffic volume away from the VPN solution, this frees the VPN capacity up for business critical traffic which still relies on it.
 It also should remove the need in many cases to go through a lengthy and costly upgrade program to deal with this new way of operating.

 ![Split Tunnel VPN configuration](media/vpn-split-tunnelling/vpn-model-2.png)